google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 | 255   | reserved            |
 |-------+---------------------|

+An expert review for adding values to this registry, to comply with the "Expert Review" policy described in [RFC5226].

+### Expert Review guidelines

+The appointed Expert should ensure that the proposed hash algorithm is suitable for use as a cryptographic hash function, has a public specification and does not suffer from, or is known to be susceptible to, preimage attacks.

 ## Signature Algorithms    {#signature_algorithms}

 IANA is asked to establish a registry of signature algorithm values, named